 Finally, the day that seemed as if it would never arrive is here.
 Your home is built!
-After a final walk-through with your contractor, who you may or may not still be on good terms with, you write the final check and wave goodbye as their pickup pulls out of your freshly paved driveway.
+After a final walk-through with your contractor, who you may or may not still like (and vice versa), you write the final check and wave goodbye as their pickup pulls out of your freshly paved driveway.

-Realization sinks in—in your excitement, you totally forgot about the keys to your new house.
+Realization hits—in your excitement, you totally forgot to get the keys to your new house.
 They were never offered to you and you never thought to ask for them.
-In fact, they just drove out of your driveway and the front door is locked.
+They just drove out of your driveway and the front door is locked.
 You cannot get inside your brand new home.

 Lessons in Website Security

 My analogy above is clearly an exaggeration, but you get the point.
-Your website is yours and you must have those “keys” to get in or you will eventually have a major problem.
+Your website is yours and you must have those “keys” to get in or you could eventually have a problem.
+Maybe minor…possibly significant.

 First, let’s be clear—a truly professional website designer will give you your website “keys” no later than the moment they take your last payment.

 Whether or not you can get them after this point wholly depends upon the state of your relationship and, sadly, the state of their personal and professional life.
-I can’t count the number of horror stories I’ve heard about websites being held hostage by an irresponsible or unscrupulous designer.
+I heard far more than one horror story about websites being held hostage by an irresponsible or unscrupulous designer.